maitosuoh/mafld-bibliometrics/README.md

 The RStudio workspace after this step was uploaded in this repository for reproducibility.

 ### R code
-The analysis was performed by running the files in the following order.
+The analysis was performed by running the R codes in the following order with R Studio.
-Each file saves the current RStudio workspace at the end, and the next file loads the generated workspace in the beginning.
-Because the original data files are not provided, the code works only after running from the file **2. cleaning** using the desposited workspace.

 **1. import**: importing files exported from using bibiliometrix
 **2. cleaning**: data cleaning for each dataset from the literature database